Before creating agendas, make sure agendas are enabled in your course.

 Click the tools icon located in the top toolbar and select course settings.

-- Select the box next to the words use agendas in the course.
+- Select the box next to the words use agendas in this course.

 - Click save in the upper right-hand corner.